mlswg/mls-extensions/draft-ietf-mls-extensions.md

   the leaf node.

-A client that receives a credential of type `multi` in a LeafNode MUST verify that all of the following are true:
+A client that receives a credential of type `multi` in a LeafNode MUST verify that all the following are true:

 * All members of the group support credential type `multi`.